abramReda/lerning/README.md

 "# play"
-this word come frome CMD
+this words come from CMD in MY PC oh yaa!!